Rhinoplasty

 • Have realistic expectations about the outcome of the surgery

 Rhinoplasty is usually an outpatient procedure performed under IV sedation or general anesthesia.
 It usually takes from 1 to 2 hours to complete.
 Surgeons use one of two techniques when performing nose surgery.
-In a closed rhinoplasty, incisions are made within the nostrils.
-In an open rhinoplasty, the incision is made across the columella, the tissue between the nostrils.

 With both methods, the surgeon gently lifts the soft tissues covering the nose.
 The surgeon sculpts the bone and cartilage to the desired shape.
 Any additional cartilage needed to augment the nose can often be taken from the septum.
 If the patient has a deviated septum, the surgeon will adjust the septum and the inner structures of the nose to improve breathing.
 Then the tissues are re-draped and stitched closed.
 If the patient desires nostril reshaping, this is done as the final stage of rhinoplasty.